eurecom-asp/pc-darts-anti-spoofing/README.md

 # pc-darts-anti-spoofing

-This repository contains implementation of our paper [Partially-Connected Differentiable Architecture Search for Deepfake and Spoofing Detection](https://arxiv.org/abs/2104.03123) submitted to INTERSPEECH 2021.
+This repository contains implementation of our paper [Partially-Connected Differentiable Architecture Search for Deepfake and Spoofing Detection](https://arxiv.org/abs/2104.03123) accepted to INTERSPEECH 2021.

 ### Dependencies
 ```